narnenagapavan/My-Eshop/README.md

 - **Twilio Phone Verification** is limited to verified numbers due to pricing constraints as a student.
 - Currently no email OTP verification (could be added in future updates).
+- https://www.twilio.com if we login in this then mobile number will be verified then only the otp will send otherway is to buy premimum to send OTP to unverified numbers

 ---